niveditakaur/Triweb-Learning/README.md

 * [**ES6**](https://github.com/niveditakaur/Triweb-Learning/blob/06ca389afb93f1e5e85d933d9e20d0d392bde3b8/ES6/README.md): This folder contains JavaScript code written in ECMAScript 2015 (ES6) for modern web development.

-* **NodeJS**: Use of Express framework to develop a basic application.
+* [**NodeJS**](https://github.com/niveditakaur/Triweb-Learning/blob/98e7657771916a1cdc45b2c8826d3022c5bf82df/NodeJS/README.md): Use of Express framework to develop a basic application.
 This application will serve as a simple calculator that accepts input in JSON format, performs operations like addition, subtraction, multiplication, or division based on the requested URLs, and provides the resulting output.

+* [**MongoDB**](https://github.com/niveditakaur/Triweb-Learning/blob/98e7657771916a1cdc45b2c8826d3022c5bf82df/MongoDB/README.md): This section of the repository focuses on MongoDB, a NoSQL database technology used in web development.

 ## 🔗 Connect with me: